winglang/docsite/versioned_docs/version-latest/04-reference/winglang-spec.md

 **preflight** and **inflight** code respectively.

 The default (and implicit) execution context in Wing is preflight.
-This is because in cloud applications, the entrypoint is definition of the app's cloud infrastructure (and not the code that runs within a specific machine within this cloud infrastructure).
+This is because in cloud applications, the entrypoint is the definition of the app's cloud infrastructure (and not the code that runs within a specific machine within this cloud infrastructure).